thepassle/blog/blog/a-cleaner-node-modules-ecosystem/index.md

 ![Heaviest objects in the world ranked from lightest to heaviest starting with the sun a neutron star a black hole and finally node modules](https://imgur.com/E0zycbs.png)

-A lot of people have spoken up about this recently, and this has caused a great initiative to form in the shape of the [e18e initiative](https://e18e.dev/), where a bunch of incredibly talended, like-minded people are actively working on creating a cleaner, healthier, and more performant ecosystem.
+A lot of people have spoken up about this recently, and this has caused a great initiative to form in the shape of the [e18e initiative](https://e18e.dev/), where a bunch of incredibly talented, like-minded people are actively working on creating a cleaner, healthier, and more performant ecosystem.
 I should also note that the e18e initiative is **not only** about countering package bloat, there's a lot of wonderful work going on to improve runtime performance of packages as well, but in this blog I'll be mainly addressing the `node_modules` situation.

 ## How do we fix this situation the ecosystem is in?